weemo/Android-SDK/README.md

 ## Get the library

-The libraries are located in the [lib directory](https://github.com/weemo/Android-SDK/tree/master/SDK).
+The libraries are located in the [libs directory](https://github.com/weemo/Android-SDK/tree/master/SDK/libs).
 Note that this repository is in form of a Android library project.
 You don't have to use it but it can come in handy if you want to use git submodules.

 ## SDK Helper